Pritamn11/counter-billing-system-using-Django-restframework/README.md

 git clone https://github.com/Pritamn11/counter-billing-system-using-Django-restframework.git
 ```

 ### You will need Django installed on your EC2 instance to run this app.
 You can install Django using pip.
-You can download Django from [here](https://www.djangoproject.com/download/).
+Head over to [here](https://www.djangoproject.com/download/) for the download guide.

 ### Download Django using pip